le-petit-prince/dstahlke-gnuplot-iostream-wiki/Portability.md

 In order to support all kinds of container and tuple types, I make heavy use of template metaprogramming techniques.
 This may break some compilers, although it works fine in modern versions of g++ and VC++.

-C++11 datatypes are not yet supported on VC++, even with the Nov 2012 CTP compiler (although I swear it was working at one point!)

-FIXME - make chart of compiler support

-NOTE: tell which ones support C++11.

 # Windows

 On Windows, you may need to be careful to properly quote the path: